kaidawe/documentation/API/model-function/request-file-data.md

 > ``file_owner`` will be the user or organization that the model belongs to.
 > ``extract`` will be a boolean value representing if the model can be used for comparisons.
 > ``thumbnail_url`` will be a url to the thumbnail of the model.
-> ``tags`` will be a list of tags related to the model, this will be a JSON with each tag being seperated into a category.
+> ``tags`` will be a list of tags related to the model, this will be a JSON with each tag being separated into a category.

 ### Error Messages